Azure/azure-sdk-for-go/sdk/resourcemanager/desktopvirtualization/armdesktopvirtualization/README.md

 ## Client Factory

-Azure Compute modules consist of one or more clients.
+Azure Virtual Desktop modules consist of one or more clients.
 We provide a client factory which could be used to create any client in this module.

 ```go
 clientFactory, err := armdesktopvirtualization.NewClientFactory(<subscription ID>, cred, nil)